-Also, data structures may be stored in computer-readable data structures may be shown to have fields that are related through location in the data structure.
+Also, data structures may be stored in computer-readable media in any suitable form.
+For simplicity of illustration, data structures may be shown to have fields that are related through location in the data structure.
 Such relationships may likewise be achieved by assigning storage for the fields with locations in a computer-readable medium that conveys relationship between the fields.
 However, any suitable mechanism may be used to establish a relationship between information in fields of a data structure, including through the use of pointers, tags or other mechanisms that establish relationship between data elements.